Olive Oil Brownies

 Ingredients

-• 1 cup (125 grams) all-purpose flour, whole wheat flour, or for gluten-free, see the notes1
+• 1 cup (125 grams) flour see notes

-• 3/4 cup (86 grams) Dutch-process cocoa powder (or Hershey's Special Dark cocoa powder)
+• 3/4 cup (86 grams) Dutch-process cocoa powder or Hershey's Special Dark cocoa powder

 • 1/4 teaspoon salt